Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Energy retailers like Nectr or Blue Energy may, in the next five years, refuse excess energy and even charge you for it.
 As renewables exceed 100% of demand, the wholesale energy price can turn negative.

 To combat this possibility, solar batteries and VPPs present a significant opportunity.
-Capitalizing on excess energy during negative pricing and selling it back during peak times can even be lucrative for households with solar batteries, demonstrating an accelerated return on investment.
+Capitalising on excess energy during negative pricing and selling it back during peak times can even be lucrative for households with solar batteries, demonstrating an accelerated return on investment.

 At Penrith Solar Centre, we are incredibly biased about our products (and our services too).
 We install what we feel is the best technology on the market.
 Smarter inverters that are capable of more detailed consumption monitoring have an advantage over string inverter systems that do not have that ability.